vuejs/docs/src/guide/best-practices/production-deployment.md

 - Reactivity debugging hooks
 - Devtools integration

 However, these features become useless in production.
-Some of the warning checks also introduce small runtime overhead.
+Some of the warning checks can also incur a small amount of performance overhead.
 When deploying to production, we should drop all the unused, development-only code branches for smaller payload size and better performance.

 ## Without Build Tools